 |Column in green indicates Stage that is FALLING at a rate of more than 25mm / 3hr;|

-The Rainfall Data lists DoW telemetered rainfall stations.
+The Rainfall Data lists DWER telemetered rainfall stations.
 It does not list Bureau of Meteorology rain gauges which are listed on their Web site: BoM observations.
-The DoW rain table provides the following information:
+The DWER rain table provides the following information:

-This is a summary table specifically to list DoW telemetered sites where information other than river level is recorded and is termed the Other Parameters.
+This is a summary table specifically to list DWER telemetered sites where information other than river level is recorded and is termed the Other Parameters.
 The additional parameters table provides the following information:

 4. Data Errors

 Where obvious errors exist in the summary tables (due to communications or equipment faults), the specific lines in the table are "greyed" out to indicate they should not be used.
 This has been automated to pick up most errors, but it is possible that the reported data may be unknowingly wrong.

 Where there is no current data in Plots or Reports (eg a plot that shows a scale of 0 to 1 metres with no stage plotted) is most likely due to a temporary on-site equipment fault.